corybill/maddox/README.md

 # Maddox

-### Behavior Driven Development (DBB) In A Scenario Testing Framework
+### Behavior Driven Development (BDD) In A Scenario Testing Framework
+Maddox provides a simple way to rapidly unit test complex success and failure scenarios which can be driven by responses of mocked external dependencies.

 Maddox allows you to test all of your functional business requirements and test performance, from end to end without hitting external dependencies.
-Perfect for unit testing a service in a Service Oriented Architecture (SOA).
+Perfect for unit testing a service in a Micro Services or a Service Oriented Architecture (SOA) environment.

 [![Build Status](https://travis-ci.org/corybill/maddox.svg?branch=master)](https://travis-ci.org/corybill/maddox)
 [![Dependency Status](https://david-dm.org/corybill/maddox.svg)](https://david-dm.org/corybill/maddox)